What is marketing?

 - digital/print advertising

 These are “behind the scenes” investments.
-You will always use your own voice to engage your clients for the sake of authenticity and consistency.
+You will use your own voice to engage your clients for the sake of authenticity and consistency.
+Everything else can be considered a form of marketing.

 A final thought on marketing: